Last updated on: January 27, 2026

 HTTP connection

-Enter the target URL where the HTTP request should be made.
-Query string parameters are OK to add.
+- Target URL - Enter the target URL where the HTTP request should be made.
+Query string parameters can be added.

 Note: It is not possible to parameterize or add dynamic tokens to the URL at this time.
 The URL must be static.